 Therefore, accurately tracking open events is impossible.
 This explanation is based on our observations and experience.
 It might not be 100% accurate, as Gmail and other services do not disclose their algorithms.
 Nonetheless, this seems to be the most logical explanation based on what we’ve observed.

+Here you will learn why Sent Emails don’t match Total Delivered, Bounced and Unsubscribed.
 When an email fails to deliver, it can fail due to various reasons such as:

 1.Permanent Bounce/ Hard bounce: This occurs when an email cannot be delivered due to an invalid email address or a non-existent domain.
 In such cases, the email server considers the bounce as permanent and won’t attempt further deliveries to that address.